kylosandrax/wow-wod-ui/Interface/AddOns/Overachiever/readme.txt

 The change log lists changes of particular note to users, not every change made.

+v0.84
+- Workaround for a WoW bug where the API gives the wrong count of achievements in a category.
+This should fix debug message spam when doing an achievement search as well as an error when searching by achievement criteria (or searching by "Any").

+v0.83
+- Updated for WoW patch 6.2.
+- Suggestions Tab: Added suggestions for Tanaan Jungle and the "storylines" and "bonus objectives" achievements for the other Draenor zones.

+v0.82
+- Updated for WoW patch 6.1.
+- Suggestions Tab: Added suggestions for Ashran.
+- Attempt to fix an error that appeared upon completion of achievements and certain instances.
+- Fixed the options panels not being populated when first shown.
+- Fixed "/oa" and related slash commands not opening the correct options panel if the UI options window hadn't been opened before in that session.

 v0.81
 - Suggestions Tab: Added new Darkmoon Faire suggestions.
 - Fixed issue where all checkboxes start as checked in the Overachiever options panels even if the saved option was really false/disabled.
 - Fixed an error related to auto-tracking.
 (This resulted in error messages when traveling from zone to zone if the exploration auto-tracking option was enabled.)
 - "Auto-track timed achievements" option is now enabled by default.
 (No change if not using a fresh install of the addon.)

 v0.80
 - Initial updates for WoW patch 6.0.x.
 Fixes the most common errors.